Pylons/pyramid/docs/narr/views.rst

 View Callables
 --------------

-No matter how a view callable is eventually found, all view callables used by :app:`Pyramid` must be constructed in the same way, and must return the same kind of return value.
+View callables are, at the risk of sounding obvious, callable Python objects.
+Specifically, view callables can be functions, classes, or instances that implement an ``__call__`` method (making the instance callable).

-Most view callables accept a single argument named ``request``.
+View callables must, at a minimum, accept a single argument named ``request``.
 This argument represents a :app:`Pyramid` :term:`Request` object.
-A request object encapsulates a WSGI environment as represented to :app:`Pyramid` by the upstream :term:`WSGI` server.
+A request object encapsulates a WSGI environment provided to :app:`Pyramid` by the upstream :term:`WSGI` server.
+As you might expect, the request object contains everything your application needs to know about the specific HTTP request being made.

 In general, a view callable must return a :mod:`Pyramid` :term:`Response` object.

-.. note:: The above statement, though it sounds definitive, isn't always true.
-See :ref:`renderers_chapter` for information related to using a :term:`renderer` to convert a non-Response view callable return value into a Response object.

-View callables can be functions, instances, or classes.
+If a view callable does not return a response itself, it will typically be configured with a :term:`renderer` that converts its response value into a :term:`Response` object.
+Using renderers is the common way that templates are bound to view callables.
+See the :ref:`renderers_chapter` chapter for details.

 .. index::
    single: view calling convention